Garrett Chisolm

 Garrett Chisolm (born April 2, 1988) is an American former football offensive guard for the Carolina Panthers of the National Football League (NFL).
 He played college football as an offensive lineman for the South Carolina Gamecocks.
 As a senior, the former walk-on was selected as a second-team All-SEC player, was a semi-finalist for the William V. Campbell Trophy, won 2011 Gamecock Inspiration Award, was named to the 2010 SEC Football Community Service Team, and was nominated by Steve Spurrier for the Rudy Awards.
 Chisolm tore his Anterior cruciate ligament after the 2010 SEC Championship Game against the Auburn Tigers.
 Chisolm play for many teams which include the Miami Dolphins, San Francisco 49ers, Baltimore Ravens and the Carolina Panthers.

-Early years
+Early life

 Born in Charleston, South Carolina, Chisolm attended West Ashley High School in Charleston, South Carolina.
 He played football his junior year for West Ashley and also threw the shot put and discus for the track team.
 After graduating from high school in 2006, Chisolm was not recruited by the major college football powers.
 He attended Pikeville College in Kentucky and later enrolled Trident Technical College in Charleston.